vtex-apps/search-result/README.md

 # VTEX Search Result

 ## Description
-The VTEX Search Result app is a store component that handles the result of a search, and this app is used by store theme.
+The VTEX Search Result app is a store component that handles with the result of our [_Search API_](https://documenter.getpostman.com/view/845/vtex-search-api/Hs43#8b71745e-00f9-6c98-b776-f4468ecb7a5e), and this app is used by store theme.

 :loudspeaker: **Disclaimer:** Don't fork this project; use, contribute, or open issue with your feature request.